MasonCollett/Woodworks/README.md

 # Woodworks
 Front-end look of a simple website to display a person's crafts.
 Webiste involves significant use of Bootstrap, with minor Javascript in its current stage.
 Created for Web Development final project.
+Website currently contains placeholder images and text, courtesy of "Doggo Ipsum".

 Website can be seen here: http://web.engr.oregonstate.edu/~colletma/final/views/landing.html